 Trinidad and Tobago is a small, oil rich island nation located off the coast of Venezuela that, according to the New York Times and Trinidadian Officials, has contributed the greatest number of recruits and foreign fighters to ISIS per capita in the Western Hemisphere.

-Our US partners on the ground are working to counter these violent extremist and criminal organizations and help bring peace and stability by influencing target audiences most vulnerable to radicalization.
+Our US partners on the ground are working to counter these violent extremists and criminal organizations and help bring peace and stability by influencing target audiences most vulnerable to radicalization.

 Today, our US partners are working with a local nonprofit, Vision on Mission (VoM), the Trinidad Defense Forces, and the Ministry of Defense to bring development and stability into the region.
 VoM is dedicated to rehabilitating delinquent youth, socially marginalized persons, ex-inmates, and deportees back into society through outreach programs and education.
 However, VoM lacks the audio-visual equipment necessary to properly address classes that regularly number in excess of a hundred students.

 New equipment such as a video projector, speakers, and a public address system will enable our US partners and their VoM counterparts to reach their objective: positively influencing vulnerable students and prison populations through their various courses and outreach initiatives.